nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 - Username
 - Type

-> Note: Generally, usernames should not be associated with vote results.
+> Note: generally, usernames should not be associated with vote results.
 Protect
 > your voters' identities!

 User information that no one other than its owner and an administrator can see